Nicolas-mahe/ansible-windows/deck/labs/lab_04.md

       echo "Hello World"
 ```

-2) Run your playbook
+2) Run your playbook, you don't saw the output of the command

-3) Update your task by adding the instruction register to store the output of the powershell command in a new variable `pwsh_output`.
+3) To see it: pdate your task by adding the instruction register to store the output of the powershell command in a new variable `pwsh_output`.
 And add another task to print the value of the variable `pwsh_output`:

 ```yml
 - name: Run basic PowerShell script